openvinotoolkit/openvino/docs/get_started.md

    <link rel="stylesheet" type="text/css" href="_static/css/getstarted_style.css">

-   <p>If you have not installed OpenVINO™ before, the first thing to do is to decide which version of OpenVINO to install:<br />
+   <p>If you have not installed OpenVINO™ before, the first thing to do is to decide which version of OpenVINO to install:
    <li><b>Intel® Distribution of OpenVINO™ toolkit</b> - the CLI-based version of OpenVINO.
 See more details in this guide.</li>
    <li><b>Deep Learning Workbench (DL Workbench)</b> - the web version of OpenVINO with a graphical interface, developed based on Intel® Distribution of OpenVINO™ toolkit.
 See the <a href="workbench_docs_Workbench_DG_Introduction.html" >Deep Learning Workbench User Guide</a> for its introduction and installation steps.</li>
    </p>